|

 Many of the works of art at the Villa depict nudity.
 Everyone’s tolerance level is different.
 We cannot anticipate your group’s specific tolerance level, and cannot be held responsible if a student or chaperone sees something they deem offensive or inappropriate.

 If you are concerned, we welcome you to make a free reservation to come see our galleries before your scheduled visit.
-Just call our school team at (310) 440-7300.
-We also recommend that you book a Self-Guided Visit so that you can determine the exact sequence of artworks you wish to see.
+Please call (310) 440-7322 and speak with a school group associate.
+We also recommend that you request a Self-Guided Visit so that you can determine the exact sequence of artworks you wish to see.

 Q: What happens if we arrive late?

 Please arrive on time.
-Arriving late will impact your visit since picnic times, and audio players are scheduled at consecutively appointed times.
+Arriving late will impact your visit since picnic times are scheduled at consecutively appointed times.

 Q: Why didn’t I receive a free bus?

-Getty bus funding for eligible Title I schools is extremely limited and distributed on a first-come, first-served basis.
+Getty bus funding for eligible Title I schools is limited and distributed on a first-come, first-served basis.
 Bus funding is not guaranteed and not automatic.
+If bus funding is available at the time you request a school visit, the online request form will provide further instructions and information.

 Q: I am receiving bus funding.
 When will you schedule my bus?

-It is the school’s responsibility to schedule the transportation.
-If you are approved for bus funding, you will receive instructions about how to schedule your bus in the mail 30 to 60 days after approval.
+It is the school’s responsibility to schedule transportation.
+If you are approved for bus funding, you will receive instructions about how to schedule your bus in the mail prior to your visit.
+See bus-funding guidelines for more information.